0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 <summary> How is the trading fee/commission I charge returned by Swap API - is it part of the quoted price or is it a separate parameter? </summary>

 The fee amount is incorporated as part of the quoted price.
-If you would like to display the fee to your end users separately, just display the amount return by `buyAmount * buyTokenPercentageFee`
+If you would like to display the fee to your end users separately, just display the amount returned by `buyAmount * buyTokenPercentageFee`

 </details>